 ARTICLE 19 – PAY ADMINISTRATION

-Section 19.1

-Employees shall be placed within the Appendix A pay chart within the same pay grade and step that they had on the date prior to execution of the Agreement.

-Appendix A-1 shall become effective December 31, 2023, or on the date the Agreement is fully executed by the parties, whichever is later.
-In comparison to Appendix A, Appendix A-1 represents a one and one-half percent (1.5%) across the board increase, removal of the bottom step, and the addition of two (2), two percent (2%) steps above the top step of Appendix A.

-Effective December 31, 2023, or on the beginning of the pay period following the execution of the Agreement, whichever is later, Employees shall be placed on Appendix A-1 within the same pay grade and one step above the Employee’s step on Appendix A. This movement shall constitute the Employee’s SPI for FY 23-24.

-Section 19.2 A Step Pay Increase (“SPI”) is an increase in pay involving movement from one pay step to the next pay step within the same pay grade.
+Section 19.1 A Step Pay Increase (“SPI”) is an increase in pay involving movement from one pay step to the next pay step within the same pay grade.
 Funding and implementation of future SPI’s, if any, shall be determined through negotiation and budgetary process and shall normally be effective on or about January 1st of each year if negotiated and budgeted for that fiscal year.

+Employees shall be placed within the Appendix A pay chart within the same pay grade and step that they had on the date prior to the full execution of the Agreement.

+Appendix A-1 shall become effective July 14, 2024, or on the date the Agreement is fully executed by the parties, whichever is later.
+In comparison to Appendix A, Appendix A-1 represents a two percent (2%) across the board increase.

+Effective July 14, 2024, or on the beginning of the pay period following the full execution of the Agreement, whichever is later, Employees shall be placed on Appendix A-1 within the same pay grade and step as of July 13, 2024, or the date before the Agreement is fully executed, whichever is later.
+There will be no SPI for FY 24-25.

 PROMOTION

-Section 19.3 Upon promotion, an Employee shall normally be paid at the lowest pay step in the higher pay grade that results in a minimum ten percent (10%) increase in base salary, not to exceed the top step within his/her pay grade.
+Section 19.2 Upon promotion, an Employee shall normally be paid at the lowest pay step in the higher pay grade that results in a minimum ten percent (10%) increase in base salary, not to exceed the top step within his/her pay grade.